queryluke/masseffect-5e-data/data/class-features/focused-biotics.md

 ---
-id: focused_biotics
 name: Focused Biotics
+class: adept
+subclass: blackstar
+level: 10
 ---
-Beginning at {{ level }} level, while you are concentrating on a biotic spell, your concentration can't be broken as a result of taking damage.
+Beginning at 10th level, while you are concentrating on a biotic power, your concentration can't be broken as a result of taking damage.